Latest posts by Mark Spera (see all)

 Marketing changes, but it also stays very much the same.
 In 2021, push yourself to get more data-driven and step outside the normal ad platforms like Facebook and Google.

 It’s called growth marketing for a reason.
 You need to not only advertise intelligently, but think creatively.
-In 2021, you need to adhere to best practices and test rapidly or risk losing out to your competitors.
+In 2021, you need to adhere to best practices and test rapidly or risk losing out to your competitors and destroying your finances.

 Emerging platforms like TikTok really could be the answer for your company.
 Or perhaps, good old fashioned SEO is what you need.
 Plan, execute, repeat.